zliuInspire/zliuInspire.github.io/_pages/about.md

 [Publications] April 2018: One paper accepted in IEEE/ACM IWQoS 2018.

-[Media] October 2017: MiddlePolice is selected as one of the NSF I-Corps program.
+[Media] October 2017: MiddlePolice is selected as one of the national NSF I-Corps programs.

 # Short Bio